 If you believe you may have a condition that could disadvantage you, please contact our recruitment partners, SSCL to make them aware, contact details can be found at the bottom of this page.
 They will be able to assist you with your application for accommodation or reasonable adjustment.
 For further information, please consult the College of policing policy on accommodations and reasonable adjustments for candidates attending the online assessment process.

-After successfully completing your online assessment centre, the next phase will include a medical and health assessment.
-These will take place face-to-face at our assessment centre.
+After successfully completing your online assessment centre, the next phase will include an in-force assessment, including detective specific exercises, a role-play exercise and a medical and health assessment.
+(The two parts of stage 3 may not necessarily take place on the same day.)

 You will be required to undertake a medical health assessment, carried out by a registered nurse and a fitness test.